 John Haman is a published and produced American playwright, a member of the Dramatists Guild of America, and an MFA-Creative Writing candidate at Sewanee School of Letters.

 John graduated from Hendrix College in 1987 with a B.A. in Theater Arts, with distinction, and has an extensive background in acting, directing and playwriting.
 He spent 17 years in newspaper reporting and public relations before moving into his current career as a wealth management advisor, which he continues full-time while writing plays and works of fiction.
 He also teaches writing workshops for students and works as a playwright mentor for Thespian organizations.
-His play Edgar: A Ghost Story is published by Stage Partners.
+His plays Edgar: A Ghost Story and I Am Frankenstein are published by Stage Partners.
+Two of his recent short stories have been published in literary journals.

 John's alternate-reality science-fiction mystery "Blood Moon" enjoyed a staged reading Dec.
 1, 2018 at Arkansas Repertory Theatre, and a private workshop reading in May 2019 in New York City with Convergences Theatre Collective.
 His drama "I am Frankenstein" had its debut production at Maumelle High School, Maumelle, Ark., in fall 2019, and received private readings at the University of Arkansas at Fayetteville and the Bubble and Squeak Theatre Collective in London, England.
 A public reading of the play was held in August 2019 at Biloxi Little Theatre in Biloxi, Miss.
 A second production is being held at Bastrop (Texas) High School in November 2020.